jimmykarily/kubaas/README.md

 - [kind](https://github.com/kubernetes-sigs/kind)
 - [microk8s](https://microk8s.io/)

 You can spin up a `kind` cluster by running `make kind` from the root of this repository.
+If you want to mount your application code in the application container later, set the APPLICATION_PATH environment variable before you run `make kind` to point to the absolute path of your code directory on your local filesystem.
+This will mount your code under `/code` in the kind node container.

 Install [jq](https://stedolan.github.io/jq/).
 You will find it extremly useful when trying to automate things to have jq around.
 It will let you parse output from Kube and extract the needed values.